p2004a/pulseaudio-chromecast-sink/README.md

 -----

 This program requires following libraries to be installed in your
-system: Boost Asio, libavahi-client, libpulse, protobuf-lite, spdlog, OpenSSL, WebSocket++.
+system: Asio (standalone), libavahi-client, libpulse, protobuf-lite, spdlog, OpenSSL, WebSocket++.

 The build process also requires `protoc` protobuf compiler to be installed.